 Data is accurate as of October 31, 2018.

-8.8.1 Fatal Occupational Injuries Sustainable Development Goals
+8.8.1 Fatal Occupational Injuries in the Sustainable Development Goals

 8. Promote inclusive and sustainable economic growth, employment and decent work for all